joshmorel/joshmorel.ca_pelican_old/content/create-github-page.rst

    cd /path/to/ghpages
    pelican-quickstart

-There will be several prompts, use similar answers to the following:
+There will be several prompts, use similar answers to the following.
+Note I am not using either Fabfile or Makefile for automation.
+These are more useful if publishing to a personally managed server (i.e. not GitHub).

 * Where do you want to create your new web site? **[.]**
 * Do you want to specify a URL prefix? e.g., http:example.com **Y**
 * What is your URL prefix? (see above example; no trailing slash) **http://you.github.io**
-* Do you want to generate a Fabfile/Makefile to automate generation and publishing? **Y**
+* Do you want to generate a Fabfile/Makefile to automate generation and publishing? **N**
 * Do you want to auto-relate & simpleHTTP script to assist with theme and site development? **Y**
 * Do you want to upload your website using ...? **Y for only GitHub Pages**
 * Is this your personal page (username.github.io)? **Y**